brummett/JewelToy/ReadMe.txt

 git checkout master ;# gives you the Appkit version git checkout classic_opengl  ;# gives you the OpenGL version

-Both should work on your Mac.
-If either doesn't, please let me know.
+The Appkit branch should work on your Mac.
+I've had reports that the openGL branch just draws a gray square on some Macs.
+I'm trying to track down why it works on some Macs and not others.